-Twickenham Stadium, the headquarters of the Rugby Football Union (RFU), was selected as the host nation of the Ruby World Cup 2015.
+Twickenham Stadium, the headquarters of the Rugby Football Union (RFU), was selected as the host nation of the Rugby World Cup 2015.
 To secure the event, the Twickenham Stadium organizers turned to the unified IP security platform, Genetec Security Center.

 Explore this project in photos

 Located just 16km southwest of the center of London, England, Twickenham Stadium is the Home of England and the headquarters of the Rugby Football Union (RFU).
 Twickenham’s 82,500 seating capacity makes it the second largest stadium in the United Kingdom, and fourth largest in Europe.
 It is the world’s largest stadium entirely dedicated to rugby.
 The venue hosts all of England's home test rugby matches and many other high-profile rugby events and concerts for renowned international artists.

 After the award as host nation of the Rugby World Cup in 2015, Twickenham decided that it was time to modernize its video and access control security systems.
 They wanted security solution that offered advanced functionality and an open architecture which would allow for uninhibited growth.
 They also needed security software that would be easy-to-use and provide reliable, and higher resolution video to help the security team identify any suspects and see clearer details within the stadium environment.

 “I can’t recommend Vindex Systems and Genetec highly enough.
 They have an open-minded, friendly and helpful approach, which has been refreshing.”

 Phil Parker, Head of Security, RFU (Rugby Football Union)